 - Jelly or Jam– something a little fruity to pair with the cheese is always a nice touch.
 I also love hot pepper jelly for a little kick.

-- Honey – another sweet addition that pairs so lovely with cheese.
+- Honey – is another sweet addition that pairs so lovely with cheese.

 - Fresh fruit – berries for the vibe, or apple and pear slices, either way, it’s great to have something fresh to snack on, too.